-This furnace is designed for minimum continuous return-air temperature of 60°F (15°C) db or intermittent operation down to 55°F (15°C) db such as when used with a night setback thermostat.
+This furnace is designed for minimum continuous return-air temperature of 60°F (15°C) db or intermittent operation down to 55°F (13°C) db such as when used with a night setback thermostat.
 Return-air temperature must not exceed 80°F (27°C) db.
-Failure to follow these return-air temperature limits may affect reliability of heat exchangers, motors, and controls (See Figure 1)
+Failure to follow these return-air temperature limits may affect reliability of heat exchangers, motors, and controls.
+(See Figure 3).

 The furnace should be sized to provide 100 percent of the design heating load requirement plus any margin that occurs because of furnace model size capacity increments.
-Heating load estimates can be made using approved methods available from Air Conditioning Contractors of America (Manual J); American Society of Heating, Refrigerating, and Air-Conditioning Engineers; or other approved engineering methods.
-Excessive oversizing of the furnace could cause the furnace and/or vent to fail prematurely.
+None of the furnace model sizes can be used if the heating load is 20,000 BTU or lower.
+Use Air Conditioning Contractors of America (Manual J and S); American Society of Heating, Refrigerating, and Air-Conditioning Engineers; or other approved engineering method to calculate heating load estimates and select the furnace.
+Excessive oversizing of the furnace may cause the furnace and/or vent to fail prematurely, customer discomfort and/or vent freezing.